TOP

 2. What is the probability of your winning the game?

 3. How long will it take to get to the nearest hospital?
-4. Do you have the time?
+4. Do you

 2)